To enter mortgage interest:

 In most cases, you can deduct all of your home mortgage interest.
 How much you can deduct depends on the date of the mortgage, the amount of the mortgage, and how you use the mortgage proceeds.

-Fully deductible interest.
-If all of your mortgages fit into one or more of the following three categories at all times during the year, you can deduct all of the interest on those mortgages.
+Fully deductible interest. the following three categories at all times during the year, you can deduct all of the interest on those mortgages.
 (If any one mortgage fits into more than one category, add the debt that fits in each category to your other debt in the same category.)

 The three categories are as follows: